OSVR/OSVR-Docs/README.md

 - [Android](https://github.com/OSVR/OSVR-Android-Build#readme)
 - [OS X](Getting-Started/Installing/osx.md)
   - Minimum recommended version : El Capitan

+Note : It can be used in earlier versions but might require compilation and tweaking.

 ## Running the OSVR Server
 Running the OSVR server just requires passing it a configuration file.
 For example: